Gunmen abduct college provost in Benue – Daily Trust

-He was said to have been trailed from the office by his abductors, who forcefully took him away in an ash-coloured Toyota Corolla to an unknown destination.
+He was said to have been trailed from the office by his abductors who forcefully took him away in an ash-coloured Toyota Corolla car to an unknown destination.

 OVER 5,000 NIGERIAN MEN HAVE OVERCOME POOR BEDROOM PERFORMANCE SYNDROME DUE TO THIS BRILLIANT DISCOVERY.
 CLICK HERE TO KNOW MORE

-Police Spokesperson in the state, Catherine Anene, said the command was yet to receive any report concerning the abduction.
+Police spokesperson in the state, Catherine Anene, said the command was yet to receive the report.

 Dear Esteemed reader,